markusgruendler/cogs185-CharRNN/README.md

-# char-rnn.pytorch
+# COGS 185 Project: Pytorch CharRNN

-A PyTorch implementation of [char-rnn](https://github.com/karpathy/char-rnn) for character-level text generation.
-This is copied from [the Practical PyTorch series](https://github.com/spro/practical-pytorch/blob/master/char-rnn-generation/char-rnn-generation.ipynb).
+Forked work from Sean Roberton's [char-rrn.pytorch](https://github.com/spro/char-rnn.pytorch), which itself is a PyTorch implementation of [char-rnn](https://github.com/karpathy/char-rnn) for character-level text generation, and copied from [the Practical PyTorch series](https://github.com/spro/practical-pytorch/blob/master/char-rnn-generation/char-rnn-generation.ipynb).

 ## Training

-Download [this Shakespeare dataset](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) (from the original char-rnn) as `shakespeare.txt`.
-Or bring your own dataset &mdash; it should be a plain text file (preferably ASCII).
+Included is [this Shakespeare dataset](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) (from the original char-rnn) as `shakespeare.txt`.
+Can bring your own dataset &mdash; it should be a plain text file (preferably ASCII).

 Run `train.py` with the dataset filename to train and save the network: